mvdh7/calkulate/docs/index.md

 Installation instructions for Python (steps 1 to 6) and MATLAB (1 to end):

-  1. (Download and install Anaconda)[https://www.anaconda.com/download/].
+  1. [Download and install Anaconda](https://www.anaconda.com/download/).
 Choose the Python 3.X version (although the 2.X should work too, if you already have it)

   2. Open the Anaconda Prompt (Windows) or Terminal (Mac/Linux)